You have no alerts.

 “Obviously not.”

 They moved together into the hall.
-The frosted glass in the top half of the front door burned faintly with reflected porch light.
+The frosted glass in the top half of the front door held a pale wash of the evening outside.

 Kai opened it three inches and squinted into the wind.